Mamluk: Organization

 Under the Mamluk Sultanate of Cairo, Mamluks were purchased while still young males.
 They were raised in the barracks of the Citadel of Cairo.
 Because of their isolated social status (no social ties or political affiliations) and their austere military training, they were trusted to be loyal to their rulers.
 When their training was completed, they were discharged, but remained attached to the patron who had purchased them.
-Mamluks relied on the help of their patron for career advancement, and likewise the patron's reputation and power depended on his recruits.
+Mamluks relied on the help of their patron for career advancement, and likewise, the patron's reputation and power depended on his recruits.
 A Mamluk was "bound by a strong esprit de corps to his peers in the same household".

+Adult Mamluks were not slaves, but former slaves.
+The Mamluks were sons of kafir (non-Muslim) parents from Dar al-harb (non-Muslim lands); they were bought on the slave market as children, converted to Islam and brought up in military barracks where they were raised to become Muslim soldiers, during which they were raised, as slave children without families, to view the sultan as their father and the other mamluks as their brothers.

+Their education was finished by the kharj ceremony, during which they were manumitted and given a position in either the courtly administration or the army, and were free to begin a career as a free ex-slave Mamluk.

+Mamluk slave soldiers were preferred to freeborn soldiers because they were raised to view the army and their sultan-ruler as their family and thus seen as more loyal than a freeborn soldier who would have a biological family to whom they would have their first loyalty.

 Mamluks lived within their garrisons and mainly spent their time with each other.
 Their entertainments included sporting events such as archery competitions and presentations of mounted combat skills at least once a week.
 The intensive and rigorous training of each new recruit helped ensure continuity of Mamluk practices.

 Sultans owned the largest number of mamluks, but lesser amirs also owned their own troops.
 Many Mamluks were appointed or promoted to high positions throughout the empire, including army command.
 At first their status was non-hereditary.
 Sons of Mamluks were prevented from following their father's role in life.
 However, over time, in places such as Egypt, the Mamluk forces became linked to existing power structures and gained significant amounts of influence on those powers.